My name is Maaike Boshuis and originally I'm from The Netherlands.

 Harvey was fully shod but kept loosing shoes (and hoofwall) every month in the first months I owned him.
 The farrier suggested glue shoes but he also lost those often.
 That's when I started educating myself about barefoot horses.

 In 2017 I slowly started to get into trimming my own horse, with the farrier checking up on me every now and then and I continued reading and watching every hoof-related thing I could find.

 Dan Guerrera, my mentor, is a qualified farrier from the USA but became more interested in barefoot shortly after finishing his farrier education (late 90's).
 His barefoot school has been running since 2007.
 It teaches an in-depth understanding of the anatomy and physiology of the horses hoof, along with the hoof issues regarding nutrition, environment, common disease and genetics, and this is only a fraction of the lessons taught.
 Approaching the trim as a "whole horse trim", warrants a wider scope of the horses body and how this effects the trimmers strategy. (from www.barehoof.com)

 November 2019 I qraduated with honour by completing 100 case studies (trimming 400 hooves) in one year, plus writing a 5000 word essay.
-Each student also had two practical exams (9 horses total) and two written exams (185 questions total) with a passing rate of at least 80%.
+Each student also had two practical exams (9 live horses in total) and two written exams (185 questions in total) with a passing rate of at least 80%.
+During school, we also trimmed cadaver hooves and more live horses.

 I am a big fan of Warwick Schiller, Mark Rashid and Ray Hunt as they have a lot of sympathy and softness towards the horse.
 Warwick Schiller has a training program, I highly recommend that you have a look at his website and free trial week.
 It changed my world and my relation to the horse, it's well worth it!
 Mark Rashid has written several books that are a joy to read and very educational.